ziphra/promline/readme.md

 	    --output=${CLAIR_OUT} \
 	    --remove_intermediate_dir
 ```
 The following module "takes a Clair3 VCF and a Sniffle2 VCF as inputs.
 It switches the zygosity from homozygous to heterozygous of a Clair3 called SNP that matches the following two criteria: 1) AF<=0.7, and 2) the flanking 16bp of the SNP is inside one or more SV deletions given in the Sniffle2 VCF."
-Not working.
+Not working yet.

 ```
 pypy3 /home/euphrasie/miniconda3/envs/promline/bin/clair3.py SwitchZygosityBasedOnSVCalls \